JordanRickman/fluid-js/README.md

 # fluid-js
-A JavaScript framework for spatial metaphor interfaces.
+A JavaScript framework for spatial interfaces.

 ## About Fluid